Docker Cheatsheet

 Running containers

-docker run -v /host:/container myapp: bind mount. -v name:/container for named volumes.
+- docker run -v /host:/container myapp Bind-mount a host path; use -v name:/container instead for named Docker volumes.

 Inspecting containers

-docker exec -it container-name sh: shell into a running container.
-Don't use docker run for this.
+- docker exec -it container-name sh Get a shell in a running container; do not use docker run for this, it creates a new container.

 Managing images